suspended/routino/trunk/doc/README.txt

 Documentation
 -------------

+   The algorithm used is described in the file ALGORITHM.txt.

-   The algorithm used and the way that the OpenStreetMap data tags are used are described in detail in their own files, USAGE.txt and TAGGING.txt.
+   The configuration files and in particular the default set of rules for processing the OpenStreetMap data tags are described in detail in CONFIGURATION.txt and TAGGING.txt.
+The format of the output files generated are described in OUTPUT.txt.

    Detailed information about how to use the programs is available in the file USAGE.txt and how to install it is in INSTALL.txt.